bu-icsg/dana/README.md

 1) <a name="clone-the-rocket-chip-repo"></a> Clone the Rocket Chip Repository
 ----------------------------------------
 This is not, at present, a standalone repository due to dependencies on classes and parameters defined in [rocket](https://www.github.com/ucb-bar/rocket), [uncore](https://www.github.com/ucb-bar/uncore), [rocket-chip](https://www.github.com/ucb-bar/rocket-chip), and possibly others.
-Consequently, X-FILES/DANA cannot be tested outside of a rocket-chip environment.
+Consequently, DANA cannot be tested outside of a rocket-chip environment.

 First, you need to grab a copy of rocket-chip.
-While you can use a bleeding edge rocket-chip from [Berkeley](https://github.com/ucb-bar/rocket-chip), we provide a stable version guaranteed to work with X-FILES/DANA in [our own rocket-chip repo](https://gitlab.com/the-lone-gunmen/rocket-chip).
+While you can use a bleeding edge rocket-chip from [Berkeley](https://github.com/ucb-bar/rocket-chip), we provide a stable version guaranteed to work with DANA in [our own rocket-chip repo](https://gitlab.com/the-lone-gunmen/rocket-chip).
 Here, the variable `$ROCKETCHIP` is directory where you've cloned rocket-chip:
 ```bash
 git clone https://gitlab.com/the-lone-gunmen/rocket-chip --branch=xfiles-dana $ROCKETCHIP